 Stamping out sexual harassment in the workplace will empower reporters of it, and that’s a good thing.
 Companies that fail to take this seriously allow perpetrators to bully others and intimidate their way into not getting caught.
 Putting the behavior on notice will send a strong message that the behavior is not to be tolerated, and your employees will take care of you.

 5. You Foster a Safe Work Environment

 Training staff on procedures and protocols for what to do when there is a sexual harassment claim makes the overall work environment safer.
-Employees that feel more at-ease will do better work, get more done, and become a valued representation of your business.
+Employees that feel more at ease will do better work, get more done, and become a valued representation of your business.

 6. Reputation and Profitability Have Chances to Grow

-Companies that find themselves at the center of sexual harassment claims feel the impact on their bottom lines.
+Companies that find themselves at the center of sexual harassment claims to feel the impact on their bottom lines.
 They see angry investors, falling stock prices, and consumer boycotts.
 Getting out ahead of the problem ensures that your reputation and profitability remain intact.